python/cpython/Doc/reference/datamodel.rst

 .. method:: object.__dir__(self)

    Called when :func:`dir` is called on the object.
-A list must be returned.
+A sequence must be returned. :func:`dir` converts the returned sequence to a list and sorts it.

 .. _descriptors: